 Waterson, who was first on the scene, joined Stranks and without pausing, though fully realising the risk, entered the chamber and attempted to pull Webb out.
 He was covered in sweat and carbon black and the rescue work was difficult as it was not possible to get a proper grip on him.
 They were unsuccessful at first and when they came out Stranks collapsed; Waterson continued to try, entering the chamber 4 times in all.
 He managed to pull Webb out, but sadly he had died.

 As a result of his actions, William was awarded the Edward Medal in Bronze (Industry) on 2nd April 1946, and was also awarded the Carnegie Hero Fund Trust Certificate.
 Waterson spent a time in hospital after the incident due to the gas, but did eventually return to work.
+He was newly married, to Elsie Sudale, and they would have a daughter.
 In 1971, following a change in the Royal Warrant, William was offered the opportunity to exchange his Edward Medal for a George Cross.
 William accepted and donated his Edward Medal to the Birmingham Museum and Art Gallery.
 Sadly, William was in poor health at this time, and passed away on 24th March 1973.
 He was cremated and his ashes scattered in Plot 4 of Sutton Coldfield Crematorium.
 His George Cross and some other items were sold at auction in 2009 and purchased by a private buyer.

 LOCATION OF MEDAL: PRIVATELY HELD.